hakeem-amsagguine/linux/Documentation/networking/device_drivers/ethernet/intel/iavf.rst

 - 16 MAC address filters for each VF
 - Stateless offloads - non-tunneled checksums
 - AVF device ID
-- HW mailbox is used for VF to PF communications (including on Windows)
+- HW mailbox is used for VF to PF communications (including on linux)

 IEEE 802.1ad (QinQ) Support
 ---------------------------